Home · Blog · Software

 Company size (turnover)Low culpabilityHigh culpability

-Prohibition notice = immediate revenue loss
+Prohibition notice means immediate revenue loss

-When HSE issues a prohibition notice, the equipment cannot be used until the breach is rectified.
+When HSE issues a prohibition notice, the equipment cannot be used until the breach is remedied.
 For a busy inspection company, being unable to use equipment on a large site contract can cost more in lost revenue than the eventual fine.

-Lost contracts
+Lost contracts and supplier list removal

-Time: the real underestimated cost
+Management time: the real underestimated cost

-Insurance premium increases
+Insurance premium increases after enforcement

 The maths